Neko3000/neko3000/README.md

 ### 📣 We are hiring

-**TikTok Global Live Team**, iOS, Android, Back-end, Front-end, etc, unlimited opportunities.  </br>
+**TikTok Global LIVE Team**, iOS, Android, backend, frontend, etc, unlimited opportunities.  </br>
 Addtional head counts for other departments and bases, Shanghai, Beijing, Shenzhen, Hangzhou, etc. </br>
-Please feel free to contact me with WeChat qs_will or email me directly, even just for chatting :).
+Please feel free to contact me with wechat qs_will or email me directly, even just for a little chatting :).

 </br>